Mukul1127/EDK2Build/README.md

-# OVMFBuild
+# EDK2Build
-Repository to build OVMF and publish it as a Github release.
+Repository to build OVMF and some other stuff and publish it as a Github release.
 Very loosely based on [rust-osdev/ovmf-prebuilt](https://github.com/rust-osdev/ovmf-prebuilt)

 <b>Latest Release:</b> https://github.com/Mukul1127/OVMFBuild/releases/latest